wiktor-wrzaszcz/2mpm-presentation/README.md

 # 2mpm-presentation
-This repository is purely for showing overall file structure of the project, with few code excerpts (paths for files with code in Readme).
+This repository is purely for showing overall file structure of the project, with few code excerpts (paths for files with code listed below).